mekomsolutions/openmrs-module-initializer/readme/validator.md

 mysql: /tmp/MariaDB4j/base/bin/mysql:
   error while loading shared libraries: libncurses.so.5: cannot open shared object file: No such file or directory
 ```
-This will only clearly come out when runnnig the Initializer Validator in `--verbose` mode.
+This will only clearly come out when runnig the Initializer Validator in `--verbose` mode.

 Try this suggested solution from Stack Overflow: '[error while loading shared libraries: libncurses.so.5:](https://stackoverflow.com/a/17801675/321797)'